glennyabellana/wp-automate-workflow/README.md

 ## Installation

 * Generate wp starter theme (sassified version) from [UNDERSCORES](http://underscores.me/).
 * Extract the zipped file and copy the folder to your working directory `wp-content -> themes` or upload the zipped file through wp dashboard.
-* Clone the repository.
+* On your `themes` directory, clone the repository.
 ```
 $ git clone https://github.com/glennyabellana/wp-automate-workflow.git NAME-OF-THEME-FOLDER
 $ cd NAME-OF-THEME-FOLDER